Productivity and Corporate Wellness

 A Productive Culture Benefits Everyone

-Here are some questions to help identify your barriers:
+Here are some questions to help identify possible barriers to productivity:

-- Are people clear about what is expected of them?
+- Are people clear about what is expected ?

 - What are the bottlenecks or inefficiencies?

 - Have the employees got the skills to be productive?

 Encourage your managers and their teams to change together.
 Ask them to identify their specific local barriers to productivity and time management.
 Encourage engagement so that people will be more committed to making improvements.
 This can strengthen relationships as people work together towards a common purpose.

 Managers and their teams need to be empowered and supported to make changes.

 Some of the changes identified may take time to achieve.
 But here are some quick changes to consider: